Eng 中文 ไทย

 The permit price is actually zero, and on the permit it will state very clearly that the permit is free.
 But it's actually fair for the tour agency to charge some money for handling the permits.
 They need a lot of connection at the governmental departments to get you the permits.
 The tour agency need also a lot of insurance to arrange foreigners' permits, it's always about politics and security.

-When you get into any trouble in Lhasa, the tour agency which helped you to get the permit will take the full responsibility.
-Some "offense" committed by foreigners may seem to be very minor, but will still have big consequence to the tour agencies. e.g. if a foreigner is found to enter some monasteries without tour guides, the tour agency will be asked to pay a sort of penalty, sometimes around RMB 2000 or so.
+When you get into any trouble in Lhasa, the tour agency which helped you to get the permit will take full responsibility.
+Some "offense" committed by foreigners may seem trivial, but will have big consequence to the tour agencies. e.g. if a foreigner was found to enter a monastery without tour guides the tour agency will face penalty.

 The price for each item is for your reference only, the budget should not cost more than this referenced price, but you should compare different packages based on the offerings and the total price, not just the price of each single item.